 Our brokers start by identifying your coverage area, eligibility, and financial needs/ risk assessment.
 Brokers don’t represent one company; also, with our brokers, they represent top-rated insurance carriers and specialize in the Medicare industry.

 The best policy for your neighbor might not be the most suitable coverage for your situation.
 Let’s discover more about how Medicare coverage works and the benefits of a Nebraska Medigap plan.

-Supplement plans with the same letter are identical despite coming from different companies, the price will be the only difference.
+Supplement plans with the same letter are identical despite coming from different companies.
+The price will be the only difference.

 Medigap Coverage in Nebraska

-An AHIP analysis states almost 60% of Nebraska’s Medicare population has supplement insurance.
+An AHIP analysis states that almost 60% of Nebraska’s Medicare population has supplement insurance.
 Meaning, roughly half of the state’s Medicare population has Medigap coverage.